VikasCode365/MyFinanceApp/README.md

 Legend: Shows a legend explaining the chart’s data keys.

 #To run this Prototype
+prerequsite node.js should be installed in terminal run following command
 S1: npm install
 S2: npm run dev